Water for Malawi

 Malawi is consistently identified as one of the poorest countries in the world.
 While facing significant economic challenges, it has avoided the severe conflict and violence seen in other low-GDP countries.

 Its resilient people suffer from a form of extreme poverty not seen anywhere in the U.S. The statistics are staggering and difficult to fathom.
-Many families, especially in our rural partner villages, eat only what food they are able to grow.
-With local government unable to provide any form of safety net, many Malawians live on a knife’s edge, with one bad harvest, one illness, or one accident often making the difference between life and death.
+Many families, especially in VIP's rural partner villages, eat only what food they are able to grow.
+With local government unable to provide any form of safety net, many Malawians live on a knife-edge, with one bad harvest, one illness, or one accident often making the difference between life and death.

 Why Villages In Partnership